-For example, depending on target audience, you might want a logo to be contemporary, classic, or both (see our EMU logo revitalization project, which called for a contemporary feel, but that also honors the university’s heritage).
+For example, depending on target audience, you might want a logo to be contemporary, classic, or both.
 You might want it to be text-based or iconic, conservative or bold.

 We generally divide logo design into two phases: brand assessment and logo design.
 In brand assessment, we work closely with an organization’s stakeholders (leadership, staff, volunteers, audience, etc) to form an understanding of an organization’s identity and position in their market.
 From this, we put together in-depth and detailed guidance to inform design.

 Although the product of a brand assessment isn’t as visually exciting as that of the design phase, it’s absolutely essential.
 The criteria that come out of these discussions give the organization a way to decide which final design is right for them, and they also provide essential guidance to the logo designer.

 In this post, I’m going to deconstruct the Gravity Group logo in terms of what it says and how it says it, connecting visual design to strategy and vise versa.
 Let’s start with one of the first decisions we made: the color.

 One of the first questions we asked ourselves was how far we were willing to go with our redesign – should our new logo be completely different from our old one, or should it honor it in some way?
 In the end we decided to honor the old logo by keeping the visual elements that people would connect with on the most basic level – color and shape.
 This creates a strong intuitive connection between our old and new brand identity.